AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

   Characteristics" of the GNAT Reference Manual.

-* *Unspecified behavior* - The set of possible behaviors is specified in the language, but the particular behavior chosen in a compiler needs not be documented.
+* *Unspecified behavior* - The set of possible behaviors is specified in the language, but the particular behavior chosen in a compiler need not be documented.
 An example of unspecified behavior is the order of evaluation of arguments in a subprogram call.